2021 UST Growling Tigers basketball team: Roster changes

 13 out of the 16 players from the 2019 UAAP runner-up team have departed.
 Renzo Subido, Zach Huang, and Enric Caunan have already graduated, while the majority went on to transfer to rival colleges at the height of the school's training bubble controversy.
-UAAP Season 82 Most Valuable Player Soulémane Chabi Yo forwent his final playing year in the collegiate ranks to play in the Liga EBA in Spain.
-The extended lockdowns and the cancellation of UAAP Season 83, despite the league's extension of eligibility of players caused the Beninese center's exit from the team.
+Season 82 Most Valuable Player Soulémane Chabi Yo forwent his final playing year in the collegiate ranks to play in the Liga EBA in Spain.
+The extended lockdowns and the cancellation of Season 83, despite the league's extension of eligibility of players caused the Beninese center's exit from the team.